APoniatowski/GoSSH/README.md

 GoSSH [ option ] [ subcommand ] [ command ]

 Options:
-* sequential, s  Run the command sequentially on all servers in your config file
+* sequential, s  --Run the command sequentially on all servers in your config file
-* groups, g      Run the command on all servers per group concurrently in your config file
+* groups, g      --Run the command on all servers per group concurrently in your config file
-* all, a         Run the command on all servers concurrently in your config file
+* all, a         --Run the command on all servers concurrently in your config file

 Subcommand:
-* run           Run a bash script on your selected option (sequential/groups/all)
+* run           --Run a bash script on your selected option (sequential/groups/all)

 ## Please feel free to test/use this and leave issues and comments in the issues tab.
 ## I will be actively working on this for the foreseeable future